bbauska/W3Cx-4of5-thru-May-2024/README.md

-addTextTrack(kind[,label[,language]]) where kind is our familiar choice between subtitles, captions, chapters, etc. The optional label is any text you'd like to use describing the track; and the optional *language* is from our usual list of BCP-47 abbreviations, eg 'de', 'en', 'es', 'fr' (etc).
+addTextTrack(kind[,label[,language]]) where kind is our familiar choice between subtitles, captions, chapters, etc. The optional label is any text you'd like to use describing the track; and the optional <i>language</i> is from our usual list of BCP-47 abbreviations, eg 'de', 'en', 'es', 'fr' (etc).

 The VTTCue constructor enables us to create our own cue class-instances